luomein/alloy_apprentice/docs/blog/posts/assertion_and_counterexample.md

 The truth table corresponds to facts and assertion whether counterexample found or not.

+It is commonly noted that when there is no counterexample, it may be because of scope too small.
+However, not so commonly noted, it may be because of the facts are `False`.
+See `sample code #2 and #3` below.

 <!-- more -->

 !!! note "[Software Abstractions](../../../../../Reference/Software_Abstractions/#page-144-in-the-case-of-an-assertion-the-analysis-constraint-is-the-negation-of-the-assertions-constraint-conjoined-with-the-facts-of-the-model-an-in-stance-is-a-counterexample-a-scenario-in-which-the-facts-hold-but-the-assertion-does-not)"